lambduli/original-glask/README.md

   - check that all data constructors which are operators and defined as POST/PRE-fix are always unary (consider having the similar requirement on binary infix operators)
   - check type contexts validity (read Haskell Report for that and consult my Parser.y - specificaly Class\Instance declarations)
     - basic structure checking is done by the parser - add better error reporting in the future
-  - transform the binding groups into `Implicit` or `Explicit` according the type annotations
   - type synonym substitution
     But I think it would be nice to collect kind constraints from non expanded synonyms and type annotations mentioning them for better error reporting maybe?
     How to make sure that the error mentioning the synonym is found and reported before the error from the expanded type?